-We all need a simple yet richly flavored chocolate pie crust.
-This recipe resulted from several experiments until I got what I wanted: a deep chocolate taste in an easy-to-roll dough that's good for pies, tarts, and cookies.
-And it freezes well, so you can make it ahead.
+We all need a simple yet richly flavored chocolate dough to make the best chocolate tart shells.
+This recipe resulted from several experiments until I got what I wanted: a deep chocolate taste in an easy-to-roll dough and good for pies, tarts, and cookies.
+It freezes well so that you can make it ahead.

 Though we love pies, they can appear daunting because making homemade pie crust can be challenging, especially when you're starting out.

-Having good recipes is the other part you need if you want to master pie dough making.
+Practice makes perfect, and that is true when it comes to baking.
+Having good recipes is the other part you need to master pie dough making.

 Ingredient list